mixxxdj/manual/source/chapters/configuration.rst

 | GNU Linux / OSS             | Acceptable |
 +-----------------------------+------------+

-On Windows, if all your soundcards comes with an ASIO driver bypassing the kernel, it is the best choice to achieve a low latency.
-If this is not the case, use the WDM-KS API.
+For a low latency on Windows, it is best to use an ASIO driver that bypassses the sound processing of the Windows kernel.
+If there is no such ASIO driver available for your soundcard, use the WDM-KS API.
 There is generally no advantage to using ASIO4ALL <http://asio4all.com>_, a wrapper around the WDM-KS API.

 On GNU/Linux, ALSA is the simplest sound API to configure.
 Using ALSA will prevent any other programs from using the sound card(s) that Mixxx is using.